-30. If the City Parties fail to comply with the terms of this Agreement, including, but not limited to, the provisions of Section IV (Work to be Performed), they shall be liable for all litigation and other enforcement costs incurred by the United States to enforce this Agreement or otherwise obtain compliance.
+30. If the City Parties fail to comply with the terms of this Agreement, including, but not limited to, the provisions of Section IV (Work to be Performed) of this Agreement, they shall be liable for all litigation and other enforcement costs incurred by the United States to enforce this Agreement or otherwise obtain compliance.